-Essex Court Chambers is one of six Barristers’ Chambers working together to create a mentoring scheme for underrepresented groups at the Bar.
+Essex Court Chambers is one of nine Barristers’ Chambers working together to create a mentoring scheme for underrepresented groups at the Bar.

-The mentoring scheme, aims to support and encourage individuals from groups which are underrepresented at the Bar of England and Wales (and in particular the commercial bar) to pursue careers as barristers.
+The purpose of the scheme is to support and encourage individuals from groups which are underrepresented at the Bar of England and Wales (and in particular the Commercial Bar) to pursue careers as barristers.
 Those underrepresented groups include women; people from minority ethnic backgrounds; people with disabilities; LGBT+ people; people who spent time in care; and people from disadvantaged socio-economic backgrounds.

 - Blackstone Chambers